Phytomedicine · Evidence-Based Guide

 Each guide covers active constituent profiles, how the plant works in the body, what the clinical evidence actually shows for benefits and safety, proven dosage ranges, drug interactions to be aware of, and who should avoid it.
 The reference count on each card reflects the primary clinical literature cited in the full guide.

-Whether you are researching ashwagandha for stress and anxiety, milk thistle for liver health and detox, turmeric for inflammation, bacopa monnieri for memory, rhodiola rosea for fatigue, lemon balm for sleep, black elderberry for immune support, nigella sativa for inflammation, rosemary for cognitive function, ginger for nausea and inflammation, fenugreek for blood sugar and testosterone, or german chamomile for anxiety and sleep — every recommendation here is grounded in the same clinical evidence used by integrative medicine practitioners worldwide.
+Whether you are researching ashwagandha for stress and anxiety, milk thistle for liver health and detox, turmeric for inflammation, bacopa monnieri for memory, rhodiola rosea for fatigue, lemon balm for sleep, black elderberry for immune support, nigella sativa for inflammation, rosemary for cognitive function, ginger for nausea and inflammation, fenugreek for blood sugar and testosterone, german chamomile for anxiety and sleep, valerian root for insomnia, echinacea for cold and flu immunity, ginkgo biloba for memory and circulation, andrographis for upper respiratory infections, cayenne pepper for pain relief, dandelion for liver and diuretic support, guarana for energy and focus, or spirulina for immunity and nutrition — every recommendation here is grounded in the same clinical evidence used by integrative medicine practitioners worldwide.

 Most Researched Plants